 - 2 onions cut in half, sliced into rings

 - 2 carrots sliced into chunky pieces or sliced into match sticks

 - 4 cloves garlic

 - 1 red pepper chopped into 2" pieces

 - 5 medium potatoes quartered or sliced into thick pieces

 - 1 teaspoon ground coriander

 - In a stock pot, heat the oil and brown the beef.
 Cook until the water releases and cooks away (about 10 minutes).
 When the water has evaporated, add 1 teaspoon of salt and ½ teaspoon of pepper.

 - Add the onions to the meat and sauté until softened. (about 7-8 minutes)

-- Add 2 cups of beef stock or water and 1 bay leaf.
+- Add the potatoes, beef stock and 1 bay leaf.
 The water may not cover the potatoes, that is ok, this is not soup, but a stew.